 About the Program

 The Diploma in Linguistics is a 30-credit (10 courses) program that can be completed in one year of full-time study (once the prerequisites have been met), and may also be taken part-time and extended over a maximum of five years.
 It is intended to be a flexible program that will in part allow students to fulfill pre-requisites for future degree programs, while also acquiring a solid foundation in Linguistics.
-Benefits of enrolling in the program include (1) qualifying for student loans, and (2) a slightly earlier registration date than unclassified students.
+Benefits of enrolling in the program include (1) easier qualification for student loans*, and (2) a slightly earlier registration date than unclassified students.
 The tuition is the same as for an unclassified student.

 How to Enroll